vrest-io/vrunner/README.md

                          case list URL by going to your vREST instance and select Test Cases tab.
 Now click on button "Copy Current Test Case List URL" available in Left hand side, below the "Filters section".
                          Provide the copied URL in this option.
+Ensure that you enclose URL in double quotes.
         -L, --logger   : Your desired logging of the vRUNNER execution process and result.
 This can be either `console` or `json` or `xunit`.
                          By default `console` logger is used.